-The stipulation deems the Damidi complaint to be the operative complaint in the consolidated case until any amended complaint is filed.
-The Damidi complaint asserts claims for violation of Sections 10(b) and 21D of the Exchange Act, breach of fiduciary duty, aiding and abetting breach of fiduciary duty, unjust enrichment, and waste of corporate assets.
-The complaint seeks unspecified money damages, restitution, punitive damages, and costs (including attorneys' fees and accountants' and experts' fees, costs, and expenses).
-The Damidi complaint alleges that the defendants failed to prevent the Company from making false statements regarding the Company's business results and prospects and that the Company has been harmed by incurring legal fees and potential liability in investigations and lawsuits.
+On May 24, 2022, a different purported Company shareholder filed another verified stockholder derivative complaint (nominally on behalf of the Company) against Mulpuri, Gormly, Hughes, Leppert, Cosgrove, Picard, Larson-Green, and Prakash (Damidi v.
+Mulpuri et al. (No. 1:22CV00675, D. Del.)).
+The complaint asserts claims for violation of Sections 10(b) and 21D of the Exchange Act, breach of fiduciary duty, aiding and abetting breach of fiduciary duty, unjust enrichment, and waste of corporate assets.
+The complaint alleges that defendants Mulpuri, Gormly, Hughes, Leppert, Cosgrove, Picard, and Larson-Green failed to prevent the Company from making false statements regarding the Company's business results and prospects and that the Company has been harmed by incurring legal fees and potential liability in investigations and lawsuits.
+The complaint seeks unspecified damages and costs, punitive damages, and unspecified restitution from defendants to the Company.
+The Damidi action has been docketed as related to the Jacobson action.